loddwwj/data-acquisition-project-go/index.md

  <center>Figure14.
 Vaporizing Humidifier</center>

 *summary of humidifier*
-The humidifier limits are based on several aspects:
+The humidifier limits are based on:

-1.	**Inaccuracy**
-The humidity is inaccurate because its sensor is on the circuit.
-In this case, it might be inaccurate.
-However, DHT11 in Raspberry Pi is directly connected to air which is accurate.
-2.	**Inability to Incorporate Temperature**
+**Inability to Incorporate Temperature**

 The humidifier’s sensor can only get the humidity value without incorporating temperature.
 It can not get the correct thermal comfort range to release vapor efficiently.
+Since humidifier doesn't have codes about comfort zone, its sensor can't sense and analyse the proper information well.